Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 A widget "Cross-Tracker Search" enables you to do that.

 .. figure:: ../images/screenshots/widget/crosstracker-widget.png
-    :align: center
-    :alt: Example of dashboard with cross-tracker widget
+  :alt: Example of cross-tracker widget

-    :name: Example of dashboard with cross-tracker widget
+  Example of cross-tracker widget

 There are two modes on this widget: a Default mode and an Expert mode.